OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_200.md

 **Retrieve your Ravello details for each of the VMs that are used**

-### **STEP 1**: Open up a terminal window and create the ServiceManager
+### **STEP 1**: Open up a terminal window and create the ServiceManager and Source(Atlanta) Deployment

 In this step you will create the initial ServiceManager.
 ServiceManager is the bootstrap process that can be configured as a daemon process in Unix and windows so that it can start and stop on system startup and shutdown.
 It also is responsible for starting and stopping the other GoldenGate services and presents the initial web user interface and access point for the AdminClient command line interface.

 -	Right click on the desktop environment and pick **"Open Terminal"** from the pop up menu unless you already have a terminal screen opened already.

--   From the terminal screen, set the Oracle environment for the target database.  ***Make sure to follow this step carefully to set up the proper environmental variables for the deployment***
+-   From the terminal screen, set the environment variable for the  Oracle 18c database.  ***Make sure to follow this step carefully to set up the proper environmental variables for the deployment***

 		[oracle@OGG181DB183 ~]$ . oraenv
 		[oracle@OGG181DB183 ~]$ ORACLE_SID = [orcl] ?
 ORCL